-For this week’s YouTube video, allow me to introduce you to Mercedes Gutierrez, my best friend and a talented interior designer turned jewellery designer (check out her crystal designs at Crystal Goddess).
+For this YouTube video, allow me to introduce you to Mercedes Gutierrez, my best friend and a talented interior designer turned jewellery designer (check out her crystal designs at Crystal Goddess).
 Despite the fact that we’ve been friends for decades, I hardly ever do her makeup!
 So that had to change.
-For my latest video, I decided to transform Mercedes into another amazing woman I know, Victoria Beckham.
+For this video, I decided to transform Mercedes into another amazing woman I know, Victoria Beckham.
 So, watch my Victoria Beckham makeup tutorial video below to find out how to get her everyday look, which is all about modern sophistication.
 You can follow along with the steps below and find out which products I recommend in the video.

 Victoria Beckham Makeup Tutorial Step-By-Step